-In all, 42% of respondents were female farmers and 58% male farmers.
+Overall, 42% of respondents were female farmers and 58% male farmers.
 Household structure on average is made up 7±5 individuals, mean age of household heads was 45-47 years compared to their wives 35 to 38 years.
-Majority of the household heads and their wives had no education and their primary occupation was crop production.
-Household wealth was largely concentrated on Livestock inventory.
-Maize is mostly stored in polypropylene sacs (48%) and jute sacs (33%) on raised platform in household stores.
+Majority of the household heads and their wives had no formal education and their primary occupation was crop-livestock production.
+Household wealth was largely concentrated on crop-livestock inventory and other off-farm livelihood such as agro-processing and petty trading.
+Maize was mostly stored in polypropylene sacs (48%) and jute sacs (33%) on raised platform in household stores.
 Close to 95.8% of respondents indicated that post-harvest losses during storage are critical challenges to production and household food security.
-The main causes of loss were insect pest (69.2%), rodents (16.2%) grain moulds (6.7%), weight loss (5.7%) and loss of flavor/nutrition (1.7%).
-Up to 16.7% of farmers store their maize for 1-4months, 64.2% store maize for

-5-8months, and 17.5% store up to 12months.
+The main causes of loss were insect pest (69.2%), rodents (16.2%) grain moulds (6.7%), weight loss (5.7%) and loss of flavour/nutrition (1.7%).
+Up to 16.7% of farmers stored their maize for 1-4months, 64.2% store maize for 5-8months, and 17.5% store up to 12months.
 Only 1.7% store maize beyond 12 months; confirming that they produce in small quantities for subsistence.